-1) The Petard Objection; Jim M. Perdue; TRIAL, July, 1995.
+1) The Petard Objection; Jim M. Perdue; TRIAL, July 1995

-CLASS NINETEEN-MARCH 27, 2013-DIRECT AND CROSS-EXAMINATION EXERCISE (STUDENTS 7-9; 10-12)
+CLASS NINETEEN - MARCH 26, 2014 - DIRECT AND CROSS-EXAMINATION EXERCISE (STUDENTS 7-9 & 10-12)

-Using the mock case assigned, students select from their group one student to play witness, one to do a direct examination and one the cross-examination.
-During these presentations we will be working on how to connect with the jury and also how to disconnect opposing witnesses from the audience.
+Using the mock case assigned, students select from their group one student to play witness, one to do a direct examination, and one for cross-examination.
+During the presentations, we will be working on how to connect with the jury and also how to disconnect opposing witnesses from the audience.

-CLASS TWENTY-APRIL 1, 2013-DIRECT AND CROSS-EXAMINATION EXERCISE (STUDENTS 4-6; 1-3)
+CLASS TWENTY - MARCH 31, 2014 - DIRECT AND CROSS-EXAMINATION EXERCISE (STUDENTS 4-6 & 1-3)

-CLASS TWENTY-ONE-APRIL 3, 2013-DEVELOPING A COGNITIVE THEME-MAKING IDEAS STICK
+CLASS TWENTY-ONE - APRIL 2, 2014 - DEVELOPING A COGNITIVE THEME - MAKING IDEAS STICK

-Students will be given assignments of social/political/economic topics on which they will present arguments supporting their propositions not to exceed 3 minutes.
+Students will be given assignments of social/political/economical topics on which they will present arguments supporting their propositions not to exceed 3 minutes.